 So what are the uses for Dr. Bronners?
 If you look on the bottle, you will see that they say it can be used for just about anything!
 While this may be a stretch, I have found that this special soap does have many uses and will save quite a bit of money on cleaning supplies!
 Here are just a few uses for Dr. Bronners that work well for me:

 If you’re cautious about what you put on your babies skin, good for you!
 Dr. Bronners is a mild and gentle baby wash.
 It is 100% natural and safe on their sensitive skin.
 I also use it to wash my kids hair (and sometimes my own!)
 Lavender is a safe scent for babies, I would avoid peppermint for the little ones.
 If you’d like to avoid all scents, try the Baby Mild version!
 Use an old shampoo bottle and dilute with 1/4 to 1/2 water, it will last a long time!

 This is, hands down, my favorite use for Dr. Bronners.
-It seems like an odd one, but this is the best shaving “gel” (it isn’t a gel) that I have ever used!
+It seems like an odd one, but this is the best shaving “gel” (it isn’t actually a gel) that I have ever used!
 I have been using Dr. Bronners for shaving purposes for years.
 I don’t use any kind of dilution ration for shaving, but you’ll only need a tiny bit.

 3. All-purpose Cleaner

 I dilute the soap with water and use it as an all-purpose cleaner.
 My two little ones, who are 4 and 6, LOVE to help “spray.”
 I would much rather have “help” with a gentle, safe cleaner than with something full of chemicals!
 Plus, it works extremely well!
 I haven’t found a store-bought all purpose cleaner that can beat this, and it costs so much less!